-The Company has a stock option plan for the benefit of directors, officers, key employees, and consultants.
+The Company has a stock option plan (the "Plan") for the benefit of directors, officers, key employees, and consultants.
 The total number of shares which may be reserved and set aside for issuance to eligible persons may not exceed 10% of the issued and outstanding common shares.
-As at December 31, 2015, 8,950,000 common shares were reserved for the exercise of stock options granted under the Company's stock option plan (the "Plan").
+As at March 31, 2016, 8,950,000 common shares were reserved for the exercise of stock options granted under the Plan.